Disaster recovery for planned failover

 Not all data is automatically replicated

 If you are using any GitLab features that Geo doesn’t support, you must make separate provisions to ensure that the secondary site has an up-to-date copy of any data associated with that feature.
-This may extend the required scheduled maintenance period significantly.
+This might significantly extend the maintenance period.
+For a list of features supported by Geo, see the replicated data types table.

 A common strategy for keeping this period as short as possible for data stored in files is to use rsync to transfer the data.
-An initial rsync can be performed ahead of the maintenance window; subsequent rsyncs (including a final transfer inside the maintenance window) then transfers only the changes between the primary site and the secondary sites.
+An initial rsync can be performed ahead of the maintenance window.
+Later rsync procedures, including a final transfer inside the maintenance window, then transfer only the changes between the primary site and the secondary sites.

-Git repository-centric strategies for using rsync effectively can be found in the moving repositories documentation; these strategies can be adapted for use with any other file-based data.
+For Git repository-centric strategies for using rsync effectively, see moving repositories.
+These strategies can be adapted for use with any other file-based data.

 Container registry

-By default, the container registry is not automatically replicated to secondary sites and this needs to be manually configured, see container registry for a secondary site.
+By default, the container registry is not automatically replicated to secondary sites.
+This needs to be manually configured.
+For more information, see container registry for a secondary site.

-If you are using local storage on your current primary site for the container registry, you can rsync the container registry objects to the secondary site you are about to failover to:
+If you use local storage on your current primary site for the container registry, you can rsync the container registry objects to the secondary site you are about to fail over to:

 # Run from the secondary site